Boomer (BOOMER) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Boomer Historical Price

-According to the latest data gathered on Boomer live price page, the current price of Boomer is 0.00257228USD.
-The circulating supply of Boomer(BOOMER) is 926.93M BOOMER , giving it a market capitalization of $2.38M.
+According to the latest data gathered on Boomer live price page, the current price of Boomer is 0.00248002USD.
+The circulating supply of Boomer(BOOMER) is 926.93M BOOMER , giving it a market capitalization of $2.30M.

 The Boomer Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BOOMER based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.